hydrology-tep/documentation/source/community-guide/user.rst

 Register
 --------

-A detailed guideline describing this section is available in  :doc:`qsm1 <../quick-start-manual/qsm1>`.
+A detailed guideline describing this section is available in :doc:`Quick Start Manual 1 <../quick-start-manual/qsm1>`.

 Sign in
 -------